dnknth/apache-101/svn.md

     </Location>
 ```

 After reloading the Apache config, browse to your SVN repository.
-It should look very much like a [directory listing](pretty-directory-listings.md) with popup basic-configuration.md.
+It should look very much like a [directory listing](pretty-directory-listings.md) with popup images.
 Hope you like it.

 # Serving low-traffic sites from SVN

 For low-traffic sites, it is tempting to shorten the normal edit-commit-build-deploy cycle by serving content straight from SVN.
 Disclaimer: Everybody advises against this.
-But for static sites with little traffic it does not hurt.
+But for static sites with low traffic it does work.

 Let's say you keep your source code in `/svn/www.example.org` and the main page is `index.html`.